 Elevation: 10,140 ft

-Climbing and access information for this peak is found on page 324.
+Climbing and access information for this peak is on Page 324 of the book.
 Livingston Douglas has provided us with a massive three route update covering this interesting peak.
 All three are potential first ascents.
 Check it out and you will itching to climb this 10er.

 Conical Top Peak by Livingston Douglas

 Dry Creek Trail [(6.3)(b)] as revised and updated.
 FST-188/Dry Creek Trail begins as an overgrown, two-track road (Dry Canyon Road).
 It starts at the junction of Powderhorn Gulch Road and Dry Canyon Road at an elevation of 6,975 feet.

 East Ridge Route, Class 3

 The book (p.
 329) is correct that Dry Creek Road/Trail has a gate closure at the National Forest Boundary approximately 0.7 mile up the road.
 Dry Creek Trail climbs Dry Creek Canyon but only very briefly.
 Both the book and the USGS quadrangle are inaccurate in stating/showing that “the trail is in relatively good condition and climbs to a saddle in 2.5 miles.”
 In actuality, Dry Creek Road has been closed to vehicles for a long time and is pretty much gone soon after the gated closure.
 Worse yet, there is no trail after that.
 You must bushwhack up the canyon and use cattle trails as available.